-From 2001 to 2004 I remained unemployed until I was hired by Time Warner Cable where I stayed an employee until I was laid off following the Spectrum merger.
+From 2001 to 2004 I remained unemployed until I was hired by Time Warner Cable, where I was an employee until I was laid off following the Spectrum merger.

 My adventure in Bitcoin made me realize that those entrusted with power were abusing it.

-I am also a member of the French Socialist Party since 2004 where I ran numerous campaign for the French overseas.
+Since 2004 I have also been a member of the French Socialist Party, where I ran numerous campaigns for the French overseas.